mariusz-schimke/GiGraph/README.md

 # Generating a graph

 For a basic scenario, create a new **DotGraph** instance and use its *Edges* collection to define connections between nodes.
-In order to generate the output DOT script, call the ***Build*** extension method on the graph.
+In order to generate the DOT output, call the ***Build*** extension method on the graph.
 And that's mostly it.

 Here's a simple *Hello World!* graph example with two nodes joined by an edge.